netpump-data/docs/docs/setup-offer.md

 * The Netpump Destination server and the Netpump origin server

 12. Repeat the above process for each server in your Netpump cluster.
 At a minimum you will need to provision two servers to see accelerated file transfers between them.

+13. Create a DNS entry for the newly created server in your DNS system.
+The domain name you choose must match the SSL certificate configured in your Key Vault.

 Once that is done, you should be able to connect to the Netpump server using the Netpump Desktop application.